 History of T-Shirts

 Perhaps one of the most essential clothing garments to this date, the simple white t-shirt has evolved throughout history.
 Although predominantly worn by men as undergarments or work-wear, the classic shape soon translated itself to women’s fashion and became an iconic staple piece.
-With developments in the last century you are even able to design your own t-shirt today...
+With developments in the last century, you are even able to design your own t-shirt for women today...